Pulling Java Lucene into Python.notes

 Cross-language error reporting

 Looks like they wrapped it in both directions.
-I'
+I'm not sure, but it looks

 like Python exceptions are wrapped into Java exceptions and vice versa.